vega/vega-lite/site/tutorials/gettings_started.md

   },
   "mark": "point",
   "encoding": {
-    "x": {"field": "a", "type": "ordinal"},
+    "x": {"field": "a", "type": "nominal"},
     "y": {"field": "b", "type": "quantitative"}
   }
 }
 </div>

 Now we can see the raw data points.
-Note that Vega-Lite automatically adds grid lines to the y-axis to help you compare the magnitude of the `b` values.
+Note that Vega-Lite automatically adds grid lines to the y-axis to facilitate comparison.

 ## Data Transformation: Aggregation